Patriots Are Doomed in AFC Race Without a Dominant Josh Gordon

 As a result, basic zone coverages to account for both will almost certainly become more prevalent, allowing Brady to pick apart opponents like he's done for years.

 Furthermore, the defense should benefit once the Patriots string together successful offensive series and build leads.
 Right now, New England looks slow and unathletic, and the Lions pushed them all over the field.
-Coincidentally, Detroit's Kerryon Johnson became the Lions' first 100-yard rusher since the 2013 campaign with 101 yards.
+Coincidentally, Detroit's Kerryon Johnson became the Lions' first 100-yard rusher since 2013, with 101 yards.

 Physically, Gordon is on par with any wide receiver in the NFL.
 He's big, fast and dynamic with the ball in his hands.

 A fully committed and healthy Gordon can develop into something never quite seen before.
 Take a moment and realize he hasn't even scratched the surface to what he can become.
-The 2013 first-team All-Pro provided the NFL's 13th-best season ever with 1,646 receiving yards playing alongside quarterbacks Jason Campbell, Brandon Weeden and Brian Hoyer.
+The 2013 first-team All-Pro provided the NFL's 13th-best season ever with 1,646 receiving yards alongside quarterbacks Jason Campbell, Brandon Weeden and Brian Hoyer.

 "He was a monster then, and he's still a monster now," linebacker Dont'a Hightower said, per Reiss.
 "He's a tremendous athlete, a great receiver.
 Glad to have him."

 Now, imagine Brady building a rapport with that receiver.
-The allure is simply too much, even if it's not entirely rooted in reality.
+The allure is too much, even if it's not entirely rooted in reality.
 No one knows if Gordon can even play at an elite level anymore after missing so much time.

 "Look, he's been here for a few days, so we're working at it every day, and every day you try to make improvements," Brady said Friday.

 The Patriots made the right move by investing in an exceptional talent.
-The decision may or may not work out in the team's favor, but it's certainly worth a chance since Brady and Co. can't compete in today's AFC without a difference-maker at wide receiver.
+The decision may or may not work out in the team's favor, but it's worth a chance since Brady and Co. can't compete in today's AFC without a difference-maker at wide receiver.

 Brent Sobleski covers the NFL for Bleacher Report.
 Follow him on Twitter: @brentsobleski.